-Plaque is a clear substance that always forms in our mouth and sticks to our teeth and gums.
-The bacteria in plaque breaks down the sugar from what we eat and creates acid.
-This acid then attacks the tooth enamel.
-The acid eats away at the enamel and then attacks the dentin.
+Plaque is a clear substance that always forms on our teeth and gums sometime after eating.
+This substance is secretion from bacteria as they eat the sugars and create acid.
+This acid gradually attacks the tooth enamel.
+Eventually, it will reach the dentin.
 The enamel is the hard, outer layer of the tooth.
 Dentin is the middle layer and the pulp is the inner layer.
-Dentin is softer than enamel and is easier to eat through.
-If the decay reaches the dentin, it cannot be reversed.
+Hence, if the decay reaches the dentin, it cannot be reversed.
 If it reaches the pulp, you’ve got bigger problems.

-When the decay is still at the enamel level, there are a few things that can be done to restore the tooth to its original state.
+If the decay is still at the enamel level, it is possible to restore the tooth without surgery.
 Unfortunately, the first signs or symptom of tooth decay is tooth ache.
 This only happens when the decay is already at the dentin level.
 This means it is already too late.
-Other symptoms include bad breath or taste in the mouth, spots on the teeth, or swollen gums at the base of a tooth that is sore.
+Other symptoms include bad breath, stained teeth, or swollen and sore gums.

-- Filling – Your dentist can remove the decay and fill in the cavity with filling material that restores the original shape of the tooth.
+- Filling – Your dentist can remove the decay and fill the cavity to restore the original shape of the tooth.

-- Crown – For severe tooth decay, a part of the tooth may have to be removed and a crown and a cap put in its place.
+- Crown – For severe tooth decay, a part of the tooth may be removed and a crown put in its place.

 - Root Canal – If the pulp of the tooth is infected, your dentist will go for a root canal.
 This involves removing the pulp that is diseased.

-- Extraction – If the tooth decay reaches the root of the tooth, it may have to be extracted and replaced by a dental implant.
+- Extraction – If the tooth decay reaches the root of the tooth, it needs extraction and replacement with a dental implant.